-To get started asking for LinkedIn recommendations, use the communication templates found in the Teal Job Tracker.
+To get started asking for LinkedIn recommendations, use the communication templates found in the Teal Job Application Tracker.
 You can use these templates as a starting point.
 Tweak and personalize each one you send.
 Then copy and paste into LinkedIn.

-Remember, you can also use Teal’s Free Chrome Extension, which includes an automated LinkedIn Review.
+Remember, you can also use Teal’s Free Chrome Extension, which includes an automated LinkedIn Profile Review.
 Once you install the extension, just go to your profile page and click on the Teal logo.
 You’ll see a list of recommendations on how best to optimize your profile and can make updates as needed.

 And finally, once you've received some good LinkedIn recommendations, don't forget to say thanks!
 Send an email or message to each person with a quick thank-you for their time and endorsement.
-Located within Teal's Job Tracker are additional templates to use as a starting point when crafting a thank you email.
+Located within Teal's Job Application Tracker are additional templates to use as a starting point when crafting a thank you email.